-- I. Obtain approval of the Dean of SNHS for the Outreach Program. - II.
-Sign the UOG Waiver of Liability forms for off campus outreach activities - III.
+- I. Obtain approval of the Dean for the Outreach Program. - II.
+Sign the UOG Waiver of Liability forms for off campus outreachactivities - III.
 Confer with faculty, Student Nurses Association of Guam advisors, and class advisors regarding the coordination of activities. - IV.
-Provide the community service only when University of Guam/School of Nursing faculty are physically present. - V. Complete the required reports after the outreach program.
+Provide the community service only when University of Guam/ Margaret P. Hattori-Uchima School of Health faculty are physically present. - V. Complete the required reports after the outreach program. - VI.
+Outreach related to clinical courses can be supervised by the course faculty or clinical preceptor.

-Reviewed: 2/2008, 11/12, 11/13, 4/15, 9/17 Revised: 5/2006; 11/12, 11/13, 15, 9/17 for nursing program credit.
+Revised: 5/2006; 11/12, 11/13, 15, 9/17, 11/19

-Policy Title: Substitution with On-line Nursing Courses for Credit
+Policy Title: Substitution with On-line Nursing Courses for Credit for nursing program credit.